kestra-io/docs/content/docs/10.administrator-guide/upgrades.md

 ## Getting help

-If you need help with the upgrade process:
+If you have any questions about the upgrade process:
-- please submit a Support Ticket (_if you are a [Kestra Enterprise](https://kestra.io/enterprise) customer_)
+- if you are a [Kestra Enterprise](https://kestra.io/enterprise) customer, please submit a [Support Ticket](https://support.kestra.io/)
 - reach out to us [via Slack](https://kestra.io/slack).

+We understand that upgrades can be difficult.
+If you need more help, [reach out to us](https://kestra.io/contact-us) and we'll help you with the migration based on your specific environment and use case.